All About Livestreaming for Your Nonprofit

 It wasn't until we began talking [to Funraise] that we found Funraise is a tool where we can actually pull all of that information and be able to understand and convert a lot of these people from just donating because they found us through a broadcaster they like to being able to give them the critical information they need to stay involved with our org.

 On behalf of Funraise, thanks, Jason!
-We'll be looking at RAD to do amazing things with Funraise technology.

-Livestream Fundraising Tips from an Insider
+Livestream fundraising tips from an insider

 You saw the fundraising stats above.
-What you may not know is that the number of broadcasters (people creating streaming content on Twitch) has risen more than 10x since 2012, from 300,000 unique broadcasters each month in 2012 to 3.84 million unique broadcasters each month in 2020.
+What you may not know is that the number of broadcasters (people creating streaming content) on Twitch has risen more than 10x since 2012, from 300,000 unique broadcasters each month in 2012 to 3.84 million unique broadcasters each month in 2020.

 Or that the number of concurrent viewers (people watching at the same time) has seen similar growth, from 102,000 concurrent viewers in 2012 to 1.38 million concurrent viewers in 2020.